fikertemariam/fikertemariam/README.md

 * 🌍  I'm based in Ethiopia
 * ✉️  You can contact me at [fikertemariammekonnen@gmail.com](mailto:fikertemariammekonnen@gmail.com)
 * 🧠  I'm learning Data Science
-* 🤝  I'm open to collaborating on I'm open to collaborating on interesting projects in Python, Machine Learning ,PowerBI and Web development
+* 🤝  I'm open to collaborating on interesting projects in Python, Machine Learning ,PowerBI and Web development